Field Guide to the R Mixed Model Wilderness

 There is a separate branch of statistics, equivalence testing, that is for ascertaining if things are sufficiently similar to conclude they are equivalent.

-13.6 Export emmeans to an external file
+13.5 Export emmeans results to an external file

 The outputs from emmeans() or cld() objects can be exported by first converting them to a data frame and using any of the usual export functions (e.g. write.csv())